-This course covers advanced topics in investments from a macro perspective.
-We consider the problem of dynamic asset allocation across broad asset classes such as global equities, corporate and sovereign bonds, private equity, and hedging instruments.
-We will analyze the macro risk factors such as economic growth, inflation, monetary policy, macro investor sentiment that are the drivers of returns at this aggregate level.
-Building an asset allocation strategy requires an understanding of the empirical dynamics of these risks and of the returns that investors can expect to earn for bearing these risks.
+This course covers advanced topics in investments from a macro asset allocation perspective.
+We take the perspective of a long-term investor seeking to dynamically allocate investments across broad asset classes such as global equities, corporate and sovereign bonds, and private equity.
+Building an asset allocation strategy requires an understanding of the dynamics of risk and return in these asset classes.
 We will use empirical techniques, including return forecasting regressions, shrinkage estimation, and out-of-sample evaluation methods to shed light on these empirical dynamics.
 Furthermore, we will see how data from investor surveys and on investor flows can be used to assess the state of investor sentiment.
-To digest the empirical evidence, we will build on the mean-variance portfolio choice framework that you encountered in your introductory investments class to analyze risk and return at long horizons, tactical portfolio rebalancing, leverage, short selling, and market equilibrium.
+To use the empirical evidence in asset allocation decisions, we will extend the mean-variance portfolio choice framework that you encountered in your introductory investments class to analyze multi-period portfolio policies over long horizons.
 We will also evaluate practical rule-of-thumb approaches such as risk parity and naive diversification strategies.
-After exploring general principles, we will take a more detailed look at option strategies and volatility-linked products; interest rates and monetary policy; inflation risk and inflation-protected instruments; bubbly assets (meme stocks, crypto currencies, gold); and private equity.
+We will explore in detail the use of leverage, volatility derivatives, and tail-risk hedging; macro risk factors linked to interest rates and monetary policy; inflation risk and inflation-protected bonds; bubbly assets (meme stocks, crypto currencies, gold).
+We will discuss the special challenges that investors face in integrating private equity investments, and other similarly illiquid assets, in an asset allocation framework.